Def Jam Vendetta: Plot

-The player has a choice between four street fighters: Briggs, a dishonorably discharged soldier; Proof, an ex-superbike racer; Tank, a massive Japanese fighter, and the DJ Spider, although the story is the same for each of them.
+The player (or the Protagonist) can choose to play as one of four street fighters: Briggs, a dishonorably discharged soldier; Proof, an ex-superbike racer; Tank, a massive Japanese fighter, and the DJ Spider, although the story is the same for each of them.

-When the player chooses their street fighter, they are then called up to help out their friend Manny by taking his place in a street fight.
-Once the player wins a certain number of fights, they'll go against the rapper Scarface.
-Once the player beats his character, they'll get their first girlfriend, Deja.
-Other girls will come up to the player every couple of street fights, and then eventually, the player will have to choose which one should be the street fighter's new girlfriend, from which they'll all fight each other.
+Upon selecting their street fighter, the Protagonist is called to help out their friend Manny by taking his place in a street fight.
+Once the Protagonist wins a certain number of fights, they fight the rapper Scarface.
+Once the Protagonist defeats him, they get their first girlfriend, Deja.
+Other girls come up to the Protagonist every couple of street fights, and eventually the Protagonist chooses one to be their new girlfriend, resulting in them fighting each other.

-Eventually, N.O.R.E. will challenge The Protagonist to a fight at Grimeyville in LeFrak City, Queens, New York City.
-Before the fight, The Protagonist arrives and almost gets into a fight with D-Mob (Chris Judge).
-Not long after the fight, Manny signs The Protagonist and him up for a tag team tournament.
-After a while, The Protagonist will be challenged by Ludacris to a fight in Club Luda.
-After the fight, D-Mob claims that The Protagonist and Manny are nothing.
-He says that if anyone in the club wants the power and respect, they have to beat him at the Def Jam tournament.
-Manny tells The Protagonist to stop fighting, but he ignores him.
+N.O.R.E. challenges the Protagonist to a fight at Grimeyville in LeFrak City, Queens, New York City.
+The Protagonist arrives and nearly gets into a fight with D-Mob (Chris Judge).
+Not long after the fight, Manny signs himself and the Protagonist up for a tag team tournament.
+After a while, the Protagonist is challenged by Ludacris to a fight in Club Luda.
+Afterwards, D-Mob claims the Protagonist and Manny are nothing, adding that if anyone in the club wants power and respect, they must beat him at the Def Jam tournament.
+Manny tells the Protagonist to stop fighting, but is ignored.

-DMX challenges The Protagonist but first the character has to overcome The Dragon House's offer.
-Once they have done that, they take on Method Man and Redman in the finale of the tag team tournament.
-After that, The Protagonist fights DMX.
-Once The Protagonist wins, they receive an email from Angel (The Protagonist's girlfriend taken by D-Mob) saying that they need to talk.
-When they arrive at The Face Club, it is revealed that D-Mob has sent House, Pockets and Snowman to stop them from coming to the Def Jam tournament.
+DMX challenges the Protagonist, but must first overcome The Dragon House's offer.
+They then fight Method Man and Redman in the tag team tournament finale.
+Afterwards, the Protagonist fights DMX, and upon winning, receives an email from his girlfriend Angel who was taken by D-Mob, saying they need to talk.
+When they arrive at The Face Club, it is revealed that D-Mob sent House, Pockets and Snowman to stop them from coming to the Def Jam tournament.
 The Protagonist defeats them, but Manny knocks him out and joins D-Mob against his will.
-Soon The Protagonist wakes up and enters the tournament and defeat their best fighters.
-D-Mob then attempts to shoot The Protagonist but Manny takes the bullet and survives.
-Your character triumphs over D-Mob and gets back Angel.
-While The Protagonist is walking out, D-Mob is arrested, leading up to the events of Def Jam: Fight for NY.
+Waking up, the Protagonist enters the tournament and defeats their best fighters.
+D-Mob attempts to shoot the Protagonist but Manny takes the bullet and survives.
+The Protagonist triumphs over D-Mob and gets Angel back.
+As the Protagonist walks out and makes amends with Manny, D-Mob is arrested, leading directly into Def Jam: Fight for NY.